David Boies

-Early life
+Early life and education

-Boies was born in Sycamore, Illinois, to two teachers, and raised in a farming community.
+Boies was born in Sycamore, Illinois, to two teachers, and raised in a rural, farming community.
 He has four siblings.
 His first job was when he was 10 years old—a paper route with 120 customers.
 Boies has dyslexia and he did not learn to read until the third grade.

-Journalist Malcolm Gladwell has described the unique processes of reading and learning Boies experienced due to his dyslexia.
-Boies's mother, for instance, would read stories to him when he was a child and Boies would memorize them because he could not follow the words on the page.
+Canadian journalist Malcolm Gladwell has described the unique processes of reading and learning Boies experienced due to his dyslexia.
+Boies' mother, for instance, would read stories to him when he was a child, and Boies would memorize them because he could not follow the words on the page.